 “A call for 15 more weeks of parental leave for adoptive parents”

-Listen to Dr. Carolyn McLeod, lead researcher of the Time to Attach team, discuss our research and our recent trip to Ottawa on London Morning with CBC London.
+Listen to Prof. Carolyn McLeod, lead researcher of the Time to Attach team, discuss our research and our recent trip to Ottawa on London Morning with CBC London.
 [LISTEN HERE]

 “Adoptive parents need more time off to bond with kids, say Western researchers”